Keanu Reeves: 2014–2022: Resurgence with John Wick

 In 2017, Reeves agreed to reprise his role for a sequel in the John Wick franchise, John Wick: Chapter 2.
 The story carries on from the first film and follows John Wick as he goes on the run when a bounty is placed on him.
 The film was a critical and commercial success, grossing $171.5 million worldwide, more than its predecessor.
-Chris Hewitt of Empire magazine praised Reeves' performance, which complemented his previous action roles (Point Break and Speed).
+Chris Hewitt of Empire magazine praised Reeves's performance, which complemented his previous action roles in Point Break and Speed.
 However, Justin Chang of the Los Angeles Times described the picture as "a down-and-dirty B-picture with a lustrous A-picture soul".
-Besides to this large-scale feature, Reeves starred in a drama, To the Bone, in which he plays a doctor helping a young woman with anorexia.
+Reeves then starred in a drama, To the Bone, in which he plays a doctor helping a young woman with anorexia.
 It premiered at the 2017 Sundance Film Festival, followed by distribution on Netflix in July.
 Early reviews were positive, with praise for its non-glamorized portrayal of anorexia, although the New Statesman magazine thought it was irresponsible.
 That year, Reeves also made cameo appearances in the films A Happening of Monumental Proportions and SPF-18.

-Reeves reunited with Winona Ryder in the 2018 comedy Destination Wedding, about wedding guests who develop a mutual affection for each other.
+In 2018, Reeves reunited with Winona Ryder in the comedy Destination Wedding, about wedding guests who develop a mutual affection for each other.
 They had worked together previously in Bram Stoker's Dracula, A Scanner Darkly and The Private Lives of Pippa Lee.
 Reeves also co-produced and starred in two thrillers.
 Siberia, in which he plays a diamond trader who travels to Siberia to search for his Russian partner, and Replicas, which tells the story of a neuroscientist who violates laws and bioethics to bring his family back to life after they die in a car crash.
 Siberia was critically panned; reviewers thought the plot was nonsensical and Reeves had little chemistry with co-star Ana Ularu.
 Replicas did not fare well with critics either; The A.V.
-Club praised Reeves' performance, but gave the film a grade D−, adding it is "garbage".
+Club praised Reeves's performance, but gave the film a grade D−, adding it is "garbage".
 It was also a box office failure, earning $9.3 million from a budget of $30 million.